coop152/obsidian-vaults/System Architecture (25212)/Part 1/Caches.md

 ## Cache misses
 Common classifications:
-- Compulsory misses: The data wasn't used previously.
+- Compulsory misses: The data you're looking for wasn't used previously. **Will always occur** no matter the cache implementation, since the cache starts out empty when a program is first executed.
-- Capacity misses: The cache is full, and more space is needed.
+- Capacity misses: The cache is full, and more space was needed.
+Therefore, the data you were looking for was evicted.
 - Conflict misses: The architecture of the cache limits the tags that may be stored.
+Therefore, the data you wanted was evicted to store something else, even though the cache may not be full.
 	- These don't occur in fully associative caches
 	- They occur frequently in direct mapped caches